Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - A total of eight of Chicago's games last season went over the point total.

-- Chicago was 5-1 against the spread and 5-1 overall in games when it put up more than 26.2 points last season.
+- Chicago was 5-1 against the spread and 5-1 overall last year when the team recorded over 26.2 points.

-- When Chicago totaled more than 358.4 yards last year, the team was 5-2 against the spread and 5-2 overall.
+- In games that Chicago amassed more than 358.4 yards last year, the team was 5-2 against the spread and 5-2 overall.

-- The Bears turned the ball over one more time (22 total) than the Browns forced turnovers (21) last season.
+- Last season the Bears turned the ball over 22 times, one more than the Browns' takeaways (21).

 Home and road insights